Out-of-control wildfire burning in Squamish, people asked to avoid area - BC | Globalnews.ca

-Flames and smoke were first spotted late Monday afternoon in the Northridge area between Dowad Drive and Depot Road, east of Highway 99.
+Flames and smoke were first spotted late Monday afternoon in forest above several homes in the Skyridge area between Dowad Drive and Depot Road, east of Highway 99.

-The 0.5-hectare fire is burning just above some homes and as it is out of control, the BC Wildfire Centre says it could spread.

 The area contains a network of popular mountain biking and hiking trails.

+The District also says that drone use is not permitted around the area of the fire, adding any drones deployed could cause issues for the aerial attack.

-Squamish Fire Rescue is asking people to avoid the area and for motorists to avoid stopping on the highway to watch the fire.
+On Monday evening, Squamish Fire Rescue had asked people to avoid the area and for motorists to avoid stopping on the highway to watch the fire.

 Comments